-The Honorable Patty Murray Chair Senate Appropriations Subcommittee on Labor, Health and Human Services, Education & Related Agencies Washington, DC 20510

-The Honorable Roy Blunt Ranking Member Senate Appropriations Subcommittee on Labor, Health and Human Services, Education & Related Agencies Washington, DC 20510
+The Honorable Tammy Baldwin Chair Senate Appropriations Subcommittee on Labor, Health and Human Services, Education & Related Agencies Washington, DC 20510 The Honorable Shelley Moore Capito Ranking Member Senate Appropriations Subcommittee on Labor, Health and Human Services, Education & Related Agencies Washington, DC 20510

-Dear Chair Murray and Ranking Member Blunt:
+Dear Chair Baldwin and Ranking Member Capito:

 Our nation continues to face a crisis in maternal health.
-As you develop the appropriations legislation for Fiscal Year 2023, we encourage you to prioritize the highest possible funding level for the below programs that seek to prevent maternal deaths, eliminate inequities in maternal health outcomes, and improve maternal health.
+As you develop the appropriations legislation for Fiscal Year 2024, we encourage you to prioritize continued robust funding for the below programs that seek to prevent maternal deaths, eliminate inequities in maternal health outcomes, and improve maternal health.

-More women die from pregnancy-related complications in the United States than in any other developed country, and the rate of maternal deaths continues to rise.
-According to the Centers for Disease Control and Prevention (CDC), approximately 700 pregnancy-related deaths occur in the U.S. each year and 60 percent of these deaths are preventable.
-Major disparities in maternal mortality exist, with Black women three to four times more likely than non-Hispanic white women to die due to pregnancy-related complications and Indigenous women more than twice as likely than non-Hispanic white women to die due to pregnancy-related increase in maternal deaths during the first year of the pandemic.
-Moreover, for every maternal death that occurs, more than 70 other women suffer severe complications of pregnancy or childbirth.
+More women die from pregnancy-related complications in the United States than in any other developed country, and the rate of maternal deaths continues to rise drastically.
+According to the Centers for Disease Control and Prevention (CDC), approximately 700 pregnancy-related deaths occur in the U.S. each year, and more than 80 percent of these deaths are preventable.1 Major disparities in maternal mortality exist, with Black women three to four times more likely than non-Hispanic white women to die due to pregnancy-related complications and Indigenous women more than twice as likely than non-Hispanic white women to die due to pregnancy-related complications.
+Data from CDC and the National Center for Health Statistics show a marked increase in maternal deaths during to the pandemic.^{2,3}

 Title V Maternal and Child Health (MCH) Services Block Grant - The Title V MCH Services Block Grant administered by the Health Resources and Services Administration (HRSA) is the only federal program of its kind devoted solely to improving the health of all women and children in the United States.
 This flexible and cost-effective funding source is used by states, territories, and other jurisdictions to address their most critical maternal and child health needs.
 This includes supporting statewide maternal mortality reviews - the gold standard in maternal mortality surveillance - and implementing strategies to translate recommendations made by maternal mortality review committees to meaningful action.
-Title V also supports the Alliance for Innovation on Maternal Health program, a data-driven maternal safety and quality improvement initiative, State Maternal Health Innovation Grants, a demonstration program to implement evidence-based interventions to address critical gaps in maternity care service, and the new Maternal Mental Health Hotline.
+Title V also supports State Maternal Health Innovation Grants - a demonstration program to implement evidence-based interventions to address critical gaps in maternity care service; the MCH Leadership, Education, and Advancement in Undergraduate Pathways (LEAP) Training Program - a program to promote the development of a diverse and representative public health and health care workforce; and the Sickle Cell Disease Newborn Screening Follow-up Program to facilitate access to quality sickle cell disease care.

-Healthy Start - HRSA's Healthy Start program provides grants to support community-based strategies to improve perinatal outcomes for women and children in communities throughout the nation.
+Healthy Start - The Healthy Start program is HRSA's signature community-driven initiative that provides funding to support community-based strategies to improve perinatal outcomes for women and children in communities throughout the nation.
 In particular, the Healthy Start program seeks to reduce disparities in infant and maternal mortality by empowering women and their families to identify and access maternal and infant health services in their communities.
-To further support healthy maternal outcomes, since FY 2019, Healthy Start programs across the nation have had health care providers on-site to provide clinical services, such as well-woman care and maternity care services, making the Healthy Start program a critical component of federal efforts to reduce both maternal and infant mortality.
+Locally funded Healthy Start programs provide services such as health education, home visits, links to social services, screening, and referrals for interpersonal violence and depression.
+To further support healthy maternal outcomes, since FY 2019, Healthy Start programs required the addition of fatherhood services, added doula services, and required women's health providers to provide clinical services, well-woman care and maternity care services, making the Healthy Start program a critical component of federal efforts to reduce both maternal and infant mortality.